Updated December, 2020

 In addition, respondents ranked high-, medium-, and low-quality land based on relative conditions in their region.
-For example, the average CSR2 for high-quality land in the South Central district is 70, which is comparable to the CSR2 for low- quality land in the Northwest district (65).
+For example, the average CSR2 for high-quality land in the South Central district is 72, which is only slightly larger than the CSR2 for low-quality land in the Northwest district (65).

-The 2019 ISU Land Value Survey shows a 2.3% increase in average Iowa farmland values from November 2018 to November 2019.
-The average statewide value of an acre of farmland is now estimated at $7,432.
-This modest increase, which barely exceeds the pace of inflation, is the second rise over the past six years, and a second consecutive rise.
-The 2020 land value still represents a 15% decrease from the 2013 peak in nominal land values, or a 23% drop in inflation-adjusted values.
+The 2020 ISU Land Value Survey shows a 1.7% increase in average Iowa farmland values from November 2019 to November 2020.
+The average statewide value of an acre of farmland is now estimated at $7,559.
+This modest rise is the third increase in Iowa farmland values over the past six years, and a second consecutive rise.
+The 2020 land value still represents a 13% decline from the 2013 peak in nominal land values, or a 22% drop in inflation-adjusted values.

-The recent increase is largely attributable to record-level federal ad hoc payments, drastic cuts in interest rates by the Federal Reserve, recent surges in agricultural exports and commodity prices, and limited land supply, strong yields, and to some extent the trade aid payments.
-At the same time, the magnitude of this rise is still very modest and represents an overall stable land market as opposed to one in rapid rebound.
+The recent increase is largely attributable to record-level federal ad hoc payments, drastic cuts in interest rates by the Federal Reserve, recent surges in agricultural exports and commodity prices, and limited land supply.
+At the same time, the magnitude of this rise is still modest and represents an overall stable land market as opposed to one in rapid rebound.
 Many respondents still cited the uncertainty resulting from the COVID-19 pandemic, weather shocks such as the devastating derecho, and political and election uncertainty as negative factors influencing the land market.
-Two-thirds of the respondents reported no change or less sales compared to a year ago.
-In general, the survey respondents have an optimistic view regarding the strength of the future land market both one and five years from now.
+In general, survey respondents are optimistic about the strength of the future land market.

-The 2019 ISU Land Value Survey revealed an overall positive, yet mixed, land value pattern across crop reporting districts, counties, and land quality classes.
+The 2020 ISU Land Value Survey revealed an overall positive, yet mixed, land value pattern across crop reporting districts, counties, and land quality classes.
 Local land supply and demand, as well as the local fluctuations in farm income, largely explain the variations across the state.
-All crop reporting districts, except for the Northeast district, reported an increase in land values: the largest percentage increase was in the East Central district, 5.9%, while the Northeast district reported a 2.9% loss, mainly due to financial stress in the dairy sector.
-Eighty-two of 99 counties in Iowa reported a rise in land value, while the remaining 17 counties saw a decline.
-The largest percentage increase, 5.4%, was reported in both Boone and Story Counties, while the highest percentage decrease (2.2%) was reported in Clayton and Allamakee Counties.
+All crop reporting districts, except for the Southwest district, reported an increase in land values—the largest percentage increases were in the West Central and South Central districts, 3.9% and 3.8%, respectively.
+The Northeast and Northwest districts also reported an increase of 2% or higher.
+Seventy-eight of 99 counties in Iowa reported a rise in land value, while the remaining 21 counties saw a decline.
+The largest percentage increase, 7.7%, was reported in Wayne County, while the highest percentage decrease (3.4%) was reported in Henry County.

-In general, the results from the 2019 ISU Land Value Survey echo results from other surveys, which all showed relatively stable farmland market trends with recent signs of growth due to recent surging commodity prices and agricultural exports.
-In November 2020, the Federal Reserve Bank of Chicago reported a 2% increase in Iowa‘s “good” farmland values from July 1, 2019 to Oct.1, 2019.
-In September, the Realtors Land Institute reported a 0.8% hike in Iowa cropland values from March 2019 to September 2019, which constitutes an overall 0.2% decline from September 2018 to September 2019.
-In contrast, US Department of Agriculture June Area Survey reported a 1.1% decline in Iowa‘s agricultural real estate values (land and building) from June 2019 to June 2020, reflecting uncertainty due to the pandemic.
+In general, the results from the 2020 ISU Land Value Survey echo results from other surveys, which all showed relatively stable farmland market trends with recent signs of growth due to recent surging commodity prices and agricultural exports.
+In November 2020, the Federal Reserve Bank of Chicago reported a 1% increase in Iowa‘s “good” farmland values from October 2019 to October 2020.
+In September, the REALTORS® Land Institute reported an overall 0.1% increase in Iowa cropland values from September 2018 to September 2019.
+In contrast, US Department of Agriculture June Area Survey reported a 1.7% decline in Iowa‘s agricultural real estate values (land and building) from June 2019 to June 2020, reflecting uncertainty due to the pandemic.

-The 2019 ISU Land Value Survey shows that the majority of farmland sales, 72%, were to existing farmers.
-Investors represented 21% of land sales.
+The 2020 ISU Land Value Survey shows that the majority of farmland sales, 72%, were to existing farmers.
+Investors represented 22% of land sales.
 Thirty-eight percent of respondents reported more sales in 2020 relative to 2019, compared to only 19% reporting fewer sales.

-The farmland value estimates from the ISU Survey are average estimates for all farmland in a county, which includes cropland as well as pasture, CRP, and timberland.
-Specifically, we asked respondents to estimate "farmland value for average-sized farms in your county as of Nov.1, 2019."
+The farmland value estimates from the ISU survey are average estimates for all farmland in a county, which includes cropland as well as pasture, CRP, and timberland.
+Specifically, we asked respondents to estimate “farmland value for average-sized farms in your county as of November 1, 2020.”

-Farmland has historically been a fairly robust investment that generates relatively stable returns, especially when compared with other investments such as stocks.
+Farmland has historically been a fairly robust investment that generates relatively stable returns, especially when compared with other investments, such as stocks.
 This stability becomes even more appealing in 2020, as the stock and bulk commodity markets exhibited substantial volatility with the unfolding of the COVID-19 pandemic.
-Since 1941, the nominal and inflation-adjusted Iowa farmland values have averaged a 6.4% and 2.6% increase per year, respectively.
-Farmland values have increased 72% of years, decreased 27% of years, and remained unchanged for three years between 1910 and 2019.
-While 29% of farmland in Iowa is primarily owned for family or sentimental reasons, the strong robust returns for farmland have and will continue to attract interested farmers and investors to invest in the farmland market.
+Since 1941, the nominal and inflation-adjusted Iowa farmland values have averaged a 6.4% and 2.5% increase per year, respectively.
+Farmland values have increased 72% of years, decreased 26% of years, and remained unchanged for three years between 1910 and 2020.
+While 29% of farmland in Iowa is primarily owned for family or sentimental reasons, the strong robust returns for farmland have, and will continue to, attract interested farmers and investors to invest in the farmland market.

-This recent modest increase in the Iowa farmland market is a result of lower interest rates, strong demand, and limited land supply.
-This increase is still modest, but indicates the stability of the farmland market.
-The interest rate changes and progress in trade talks will have significant implications on commodity prices, farm incomes, and farmland values.
+This recent modest increase in the Iowa farmland market is a result of lower interest rates, substantial government payments, strong demand, and limited land supply.
+The increase is modest, but indicates the stability of the farmland market.
+The interest rate cuts and agricultural export surges will have significant implications on commodity prices, farm incomes, and farmland values.
 While no one can predict the future, it seems that Iowa farmland values have proved resilient during the pandemic.